rwlink3z8/hpp2/README.md

 After  creating the postgresql server the raw data can be scraped and stored into a psql database with the following two files by running `house_scraper.py` from the command line assuming the `house_scraper_src.py` is in the same directory - this can be easily modified where it takes no url input.

-`getAddres.py` - this file gets the addresses from coordinates using pyautogui, something I realized was missing from one of my tables, necessary to link them
+`getLatLong.py` - this file gets the lat and long coordinates from the address using geopy, geopandas and googles API which can be obtained from the GCP
-##todo
-replace with geopy and geopandas

 After getting the address with the coordinates `clean_lat_long.py` - this file takes the unformatted txt file, formats it for data analysis and saves it as a new csv file it can be run from the command line